aravindhm/deep-goggle/README.md

 Same as before, it will generate matlab figures with the required images.

+III) HOG, HOGb, HOGgle, DSIFT - quantitative results
+    cd experiments;
+    experiment_shallow_quantitative.m

+It will generate mean and std of the normalized reconstruction error across 100 images.
+For this it will compute pre-images for 100 images and this will take a very long time.

 Setting up and running your own networks
 ----------------------------------------